Rokesh28/cloudmart/README.md

 # Multi-Cloud Migration & AI-Powered Cloud Automation

 ## Overview
-This repository showcases the implementation of two advanced cloud computing projects:
+This repository showcases the implementation of two advanced cloud-computing projects:

 1. **Multi-Cloud Migration & CI/CD**
    - Migrating an on-premises eCommerce app to **AWS, Google Cloud, and Azure** for improved scalability and reliability.